Requirements to Apply

 - Completed Academic Breadth (or an advisor-approved plan for completion)

-- 20 hours of documented work with elementary-level students in U.S. public K-5 grade classrooms, completed in the last two years and completed before application deadline
+- 20 hours of documented classroom experience completed in U.S. public K-5 grade classrooms, completed in the last two years and completed before application deadline

 - Must have taken two Educational Studies Core Courses by start of the Elementary Education cohort in Spring Quarter (Core Courses are: B EDUC 205, 210, 300, 310)